boldingd/EclipsePhaseContent/Locus.md

 ### Comparison

 Ultimately, all this works well enough.
-The price signal helps direct the Locus economy; it points people at useful work that needs doing, without allowing one group to gather all wealth to themselves and "exploit" the rest of society.
+The Locus Exchange and its price signal help to direct the Locus economy: it points people at useful work that needs doing and nudging them towards doing it, without allowing one group to gather immense wealth to themselves or crushing the rest of society in debt.
+And it does that without requiring a state structure or planning committee that might become an authoritarian force in their society.
 And Locus is a relatively egalitarian society: some people still have much higher ex-cred balances or social-credit scores than others, but in general, there's a much narrower gap between the best- and worst-off than on, say, Mars.
 And it's self-sustaining; the Locus Federation's economy can support all of its members at a comfortable level.

 On the other hand, the Locus economy is significantly less efficient and productive than basically any of the capitalist societies.
 By pretty much any reasonable estimate, per-capita GDP is notably lower than Extropia, Venus, or Mars.
-(If you try to assign a number in credits to the per-capita GDP of Locus, they'll yell at you, but it's still true that your average Loci has fewer resources available than your average Venusian.)
+If you try to assign a number in credits to the per-capita GDP of Locus, Locis will start yelling at you; yYou can, however, measure feed-stock, energy, and other resource-consumptions, and the Loci median is around two-thirds of the Venusian median, for example.

 I should also say, many Locis will tell you that they're specifically trying to avoid resource depletion and over-consumption (and then launch into a frothing critique of "capitalist infinite growth").
 I'll let the reader decide how they feel about that.